stackved/stackved.github.io/README.md

 # Hi, I’m Glad You’re Here!

 Welcome to my little corner of the internet!
-I’m passionate about **building cool things**, solving tricky problems, and sharing what I learn along the way.
+I’m passionate about programming and science, solving tricky problems, and sharing what I learn along the way.
 With over 15 years of experience in tech, I’ve worn many hats—from developer to technical leader—delivering software that not only works but truly makes an impact.

 ## **A Peek into My Journey**

-My career has been a whirlwind of exciting challenges and rewarding milestones.
-Right now, I’m a **Software Development Manager at Preventure**, where I get to design and scale movement analytics platforms, work with cutting-edge machine learning models, and solve complex problems that span three continents.
+My career has been a whirlwind of exciting challenges and  milestones.

+Right now, I’m a **Software Developer**, where I get to design and scale movement analytics platforms, work with cutting-edge machine learning models, and solve complex problems that span three continents.
 Some of the coolest things I’ve built recently include a Convolutional Neural Network (CNN) for motion classification and a seamless chat integration using AWS Chime.

 Before this, I’ve been:
 - **Turning IoT into something magical** at Azuga Inc, where we built real-time apps connected to OBD-2 devices and dabbled in machine learning.